Muetze42/nova-resource-card/README.md

 Examples from [example-app-nvpRt7](https://github.com/Muetze42/example-app-nvpRt7)

 This package will certainly be extended in the course of time.
+Watch this package for Updates.
-For suggestions and wishes please [create an issue](https://github.com/Muetze42/norman-huth-nova-resource-card/issues).
+For suggestions and wishes
+please [create an issue](https://github.com/Muetze42/norman-huth-nova-resource-card/issues).

 <!--